gdevika423/devika-portfolio/content/showcase/developer-delivery/knowledge-base-architecture/index.md

 ## Impact

 - Reduced support ticket volume by **25%**
-- Improved knowledge discoverability across teams
+- Authored 80+ troubleshooting guides for support-agent personas and revamped 40+ for end-user self-service
-- Accelerated contributor onboarding through clearer structure and discoverability
+- Built the taxonomy and contributor workflows that let other writers add knowledge without breaking structure
-- Created sustainable governance models for knowledge systems that didn't depend on me being in the room
+- Established governance models for knowledge systems that did not depend on me being in the room

 ---

 <h2>Related</h2>

 <a class="text-link" href="/platform-systems/knowledge-architecture/">Knowledge Architecture Model</a> - the broader information model behind this work